Dear Boards of Directors and Chief Executive Officers:

 - Risk-focused BSA/AML supervision (see the July 22, 2019 Joint Statement on Risk-Focused Bank Secrecy Act/Anti-Money Laundering Supervision (opens new window)); and

-- Updates to initial sections of the FFIEC Bank Secrecy Act/Anti-Money Laundering Examination Manual (opens new window) published April 15, 2020.
+- Updates to initial sections of the FFIEC Bank Secrecy Act/Anti-Money Laundering Examination Manual (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) published April 15, 2020.

 The NCUA will continue communicating with credit unions, engaging with law enforcement, and collaborating with the other banking regulators on several initiatives associated with this supervisory priority, including: